VainlyStrain/Vailyn/README.md

 The depth of lookup in phase 2 (the maximal number of layers traversed back) is specified by the second value of the `-d` argument.
 The level of subdirectory permutation is set by the third value of `-d`.

-By specifying `-n`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.
+By specifying `-l`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.

 If you want a verbose output (display every output, not only found files), you can use `--debug`.
 Note that output gets really messy, this is basically just a debug help.

-To perform the bruteforce attack, you need to specify `-l leak FIL PATH`, where
+To perform the bruteforce attack, you need to specify `-p2 leak FIL PATH`, where
 * FIL is a dictionary file containing **filenames only** (e.g. index.php)
 * PATH, is a dictionary file containing **directory names only**.
 Vailyn will handle directory permutation for you, so you'll need only one directory per line.

-To gain a reverse shell, you can use `-l rce IP PORT`, where
+To gain a reverse shell, you can use `-p2 rce IP PORT`, where
 * IP is your listening IP
 * PORT is the port you want to listen on.